• Skip to main content

 The Phoenix Literary Magazine

-The Phoenix Literary Magazine, a student-run magazine at Baylor University, has been a forum for students to publish their literary and artistic work for over 50 years.
-Each year, the magazine publishes a variety of original, unpublished pieces produced by undergraduate students, including (but not necessarily limited to) poetry, fiction, creative nonfiction, screenwriting, drawings, paintings, photography, and lithography.
+The Phoenix literary magazine, a student-run magazine at Baylor University, has been a forum for students to publish their literary and artistic work for over 65 years.
+Each year, the magazine publishes a variety of original, unpublished pieces produced by undergraduate students at Baylor, including (but not necessarily limited to) poetry, fiction, creative nonfiction, screenwriting, drawings, paintings, photography, lithography, music scores, and original compositions.

-Submissions are reviewed by an editorial panel of students in each category, and every piece receives detailed consideration, whether or not it is accepted for publication.
-The Phoenix also awards a "Top Submission" in each of three categories: poetry, prose, and art and photography.
+Submissions are reviewed by an editorial panel of students, and every piece receives detailed consideration, whether or not it is accepted for publication.
+The Phoenix also awards a "Top Submission" in each of three categories: poetry, prose, and visual art.
 They are voted on by the editorial panel and chosen by an outside judge.

 Submissions

-Any undergraduate student may apply to be on the editorial board or submit manuscripts for publication.
-The editors of The Phoenix gain valuable experience by editing the pieces and deciding which will be accepted by the magazine and which will be rejected.
+Any Baylor undergraduate student may apply to be on the editorial board or submit manuscripts for publication.
+The editors of The Phoenix gain valuable publishing experience by editing the pieces and deciding which will be accepted by the magazine.

 Links

-To see past issues of The Phoenix magazine, please click here.
+To check out archived issues of The Phoenix, please click here.

 For more information, please contact one of our faculty advisors: